Be-Cenzo/WindTracker/README.md

 ```

 ### Start Docker
-Open a terminal an in WindTracker folder run:
+Open a terminal and in WindTracker folder run:
 ```
 docker-compose up -d --build
 ```